Concerns that the East is falling behind in Covid-9 vaccinations | ITV News

-Concerns that Covid-19 vaccines aren't being delivered quick enough in the East
+Concerns that Covid-19 vaccines aren't being delivered quickly enough in the East

 There are concerns that the speed of the Covid vaccination programme could be running into problems because vials of both the Pfizer and Astrazeneca jabs aren't being delivered quickly enough.